Donkequan/Resisted_Bluetooth_SSP/README.md

-# CSE305

-## Xi'an Jiaotong-Liverpool University Final Year Project code

-enhancing the sercurity of numeric comparision Secure Simple Pairing protocol V5.0
+# Enhancing the Security of Numeric Comparison Secure Simple Pairing Protocol in Bluetooth Standard V5.0

+## Xi'an Jiaotong-Liverpool University Project

+- Bluetooth I is the Exponent Splitting method
+- Bluetooth II is the Multiplicative Mask method